Looking for natural ways to keep pesky spittlebugs under control?

 9. Horticultural Oil

-Another remedy to combat spittlebugs organically is to apply horticultural oil.
+Another organic remedy for combating spittlebugs is to apply horticultural oil.
 This oil coats the bugs and eggs, smothering them on contact.

-You can find horticultural oil, also known as summer oil, online.
-Follow the directions on the product to determine the correct dilution for your plants.
+Horticultural oil, also known as summer oil, can be found online.
+Follow the product directions to determine the correct dilution for your plants.

 10. Bonide Captain Jack’s Orchard Spray